The Travel Documents People Forget (and Where to Keep Each One)

 Key Takeaways

-Travellers often discover overlooked documents only at the airport.
-Consent letters for children, vaccination certificates, accommodation confirmations, and proof of onward travel slip through the cracks because they feel less important than a passport.
+Travellers often discover they've overlooked consent letters, vaccination certificates, accommodation confirmations, and proof of onward travel only when they reach the airport - documents that feel less important than a passport but matter just as much.

 For the complete checklist of all documents you might need by trip type and stage, see the complete travel document checklist.
 This post digs into what gets forgotten and how to prepare for losing documents abroad.